Avocado Crema: The Best Sauce for Tacos, Bowls & More

 topping cauliflower tacos with avocado crema

-• Avocados: Use large, ripe avocados for the best consistency; they should be slightly soft when squeezed but not mushy.
+• Avocados: Look for large, ripe avocados.
+They should be slightly soft when squeezed but not mushy.
+The riper the fruit, the creamy texture you’ll achieve.

-• Garlic clove: Fresh garlic adds depth and a little bite.
+• Garlic Clove: Adds depth and a little bite.

 side by side images of crema ingredients in a blender

-Step 1: Prep all the ingredients and add ingredients to a blender or food processor.
+Step 1: Prep the ingredients and place everything in a blender or food processor.

 Expert Tips

-• Add jalapeño or a dash of cayenne pepper for heat.
+• Add a dash of cayenne pepper or a small piece of jalapeño for heat.

 Serving Tips